astronomer/docs/learn/dag-factory.md

   default_view: 'tree'  # or 'graph', 'duration', 'gantt', 'landing_times'
   orientation: 'LR'  # or 'TB', 'RL', 'BT'
   description: 'this is an example dag!'
+  # to use callbacks you will need to complete Step 4 of this tutorial
   on_success_callback_name: print_hello
   on_success_callback_file: /usr/local/airflow/dags/print_hello.py
   on_failure_callback_name: print_hello